New Zealand - Japan

 Embark Heritage Adventurer in Auckland, New Zealand

-Great Barrier Island and seabirds in the Hauraki Gulf, New Zealand
+Seabirds in the Hauraki Gulf, New Zealand

-Honiara, Guadalcanal, Solomon Islands
+Guadalcanal, Solomon Islands

-Off the coast of New Ireland
+Off the coast of Bougainville/New Ireland

 Chichi-jima, Bonin Islands, Japan

-Hachijō-jima, Izu Islands, Japan
+Haha-jima, Bonin Islands, Japan

-Disembark Yokohama, Japan
+Disembark Osaka, Japan

-The expedition starts by visiting New Zealand’s famed Hauraki Gulf where we hope to find the critically endangered New Zealand Storm-petrel, as well other species such as Black Petrel, White-faced Storm-petrel and some of the southern albatrosses.
+The expedition starts by visiting New Zealand’s famed Hauraki Gulf where we hope to find the critically endangered New Zealand Storm Petrel, as well other species such as Black Petrel, White-faced Storm Petrel and some of the southern albatrosses.

 Continuing northwards, we plan to land on Norfolk Island where there are excellent chances of finding all the extant endemics (Norfolk Island Parakeet, Norfolk Gerygone, Norfolk Robin and Slender-billed White-eye) before one of the major highlights of the entire trip, a visit to the Rivière Bleue Regional Park on New Caledonia.
 This is one of the best places on this 300 mile long island to look for the unique Kagu and we also hope to find a good percentage of New Caledonia’s other endemic birds including White-bellied Goshawk, Cloven-feathered Dove, New Caledonia Imperial Pigeon, New Caledonian Whistler and Crow Honeyeater.
+There will also be an opportunity to visit Mount Koghi (a forest reserve about 45 minutes from where the ship is berthed) where there are chances for other endemics including New Caledonian Crow and the island's trickiest endemic, the New Caledonian Thicketbird.

 Day 1: AUCKLAND, NEW ZEALAND